New smart chargepoint regs & your Solo

 2. Do the new regulations apply to existing installations, and will they be retrospectively enabled?

-Some of the changes will be enabled via updates to the Pod Point App; this means they will apply to all new and existing homechargers linked to an App account.
+Some of the changes were enabled via updates to the Pod Point App; this means they apply to all new and existing homechargers linked to an App account.
 These include:

 - Randomised delays to scheduled starts/stops

 - Improvements to the app to show how long was spent actively charging, not just the amount of time plugged in

 - A quick view of charging stats over the whole year

 However, this feature is exclusive to chargepoints installed after the 30th of June 2022: